-- date - thermometer ID, if you have more that one, name it, for example T1, T2, T3 and label it - temperature the thermometer displays - any corrective action taken if the temperature displayed is incorrect
+- date - thermometer ID, if you have more than one, name it, for example T1, T2, T3 and label it - temperature the thermometer displays - any corrective action taken if the temperature displayed is incorrect.

-The thermometer used must be a probe-type thermometer accurate to +/-1°C. You can choose the way you keep this information, such as in the record below, in your daily business diary, or somewhere that the information can be retrieved quickly, if requested.
-Use the attachments below if you do not already have this information in existing records.
-If you have received this record template as part of your FoodSmart food safety program, you can upload your own record template into your FoodSmart food safety program via the upload button below.
-If you have accessed this record template from the 'Record keeping' menu above, without logging into the FoodSmart system, you will only be able to download this record template.
+The thermometer used must be a probe-type thermometer accurate to +/-1°C.

+You can choose the way you keep this information; in your daily business diary, or somewhere that the information can be retrieved quickly, if requested.
+Use Record 5 template if you do not already have this information in existing records.

-Date Thermometer ID If you have more than one, name it, e.g. T1, T2, T3, and label it Temperature °C ice water Temperature that the thermometer displays Temperature °C boiling water Temperature that the thermometer displays Corrective action (if temperature wrong) Record the action taken to fix problem 01/10/2013 TI 0.0 97.C New thermometerpurchased.
-01/10/2013 T2 (used in food van) 0.0 99.0 N/A
+Date Thermometer ID If you have more than one, name it, for example T1, T2, T3 and label it Temperature °C ice water Temperature that the thermometer displays Temperature °C boiling water Temperature that the thermometer displays Corrective action If the temperature is wrong, record the action taken to fix problem 01/10/20XX T1 0 °C 97 °C New thermometer purchased.
+01/10/20XX Т2 0 °C 99 °C N/A